-You depend on Medicare Parts A & B to cover most of your medical expenses including hospital, skilled nursing, home health services, physician fees, medical tests, medical supplies, etc. Generally all goes well and payment to providers is made (I concede the paperwork is a pain).
+You depend on Medicare Parts A & B to cover most of your medical expenses including hospital, skilled nursing, home health services, physician fees, medical tests, medical supplies, etc. Generally, all goes well and payment to providers is made (I concede the paperwork is a pain).
 But sometimes Medicare denies a claim and refuses to pay.
 And if that refusal is for a large expense (i.e. hospital, skilled nursing facility, specialty drug), the economic costs and consequences to you can be devastating.
 Because our firm represents families denied Medicare coverage for hospital and skilled nursing care following a hospitalization, I thought it would be a public service to devote a page of this site to explaining the Medicare appeal process when claims are denied.
 However, understand this point.
 The appeal process is tedious, multi-level, and time consuming.
 We know…we’ve been there.
-Good luck with your appeal and remember we’re here for you if it’s too much for you to handle.
-You can reach me toll-free at (855) 376-5291 or email me at email@example.com.
+Good luck with your appeal and remember, we’re here for you if it’s too much for you to handle.
+You can reach me, Fredrick P. Niemann, Esq., toll-free at (855) 376-5291 or email me at firstname.lastname@example.org.

 The Medicare Appeals Process

-The Stages of A Medicare Appeal
+The Stages of a Medicare Appeal

 Given the limited medical information in front of them, and absent any expert report(s) or testimony by the patient, family, or interested person(s) stating why your appeal should be decided favorably, it is unlikely your matter will be given favorable treatment by the QIC or MAC.
 But here again the appeal process does not end there.
 The next step is requesting a fair hearing within 65 days of the date of denial of the reconsideration in front of an administrative law judge who works directly for the Department of Health and Human Services in the Office of Medicare Hearings and Appeals.
 Here, you appear via telephone conference (or video conference if it is determined to be appropriate) before an administrative law judge to argue why you should be entitled to a favorable Medicare decision.
 You can ask the judge to admit into evidence your medical records, any expert reports you may have, and anything you may want to supplement the medical record with as to why the unfavorable decision should be revised.
 The judge takes testimony on the date of the hearing and then issues a written opinion within 90 days of the hearing date based on everything in front of him/her.
 It should be noted that the bill for services, minus any co-payment, must be above $400 for a hearing to occur.
 This sounds trivial, but if supplemental insurance picks up the tap and leaves you with an amount due of less than $400, your appeal will (likely) be dismissed.

 Should the administrative law judge not rule in your favor, the appeal process still does not end there.
 You have 65 days from the date of the ALJ decision to appeal to another MAC-The Medicare Appeals Council.
 You can argue why the ALJ incorrectly decided the case and ask for a more favorable ruling.
 The Council reviews the decision and then issues its own decision.
-Note that any new evidence made available for this appeal, such as a worsening of a condition or an expert opinion that opines observation status was inappropriate, is allowed to be submitted.
+Note that any new evidence made available for this appeal, such as a worsening of a condition or an expert opinion that opines observation status was inappropriate, can be submitted.
 Depending upon the outcome of this stage of appeal, your final recourse is to file an action in federal district court within 65 days of the date of the Council’s decision.

 There are multiple layers to the appeal process, and it can get complicated.
 It is why you need an experienced Medicare appeals attorney guiding you through this process.
 The most important thing for you to remember are to watch your deadlines, and note every date that you receive a notice from Medicare denying your payment for a claim, as that 5 calendar day receipt period can be enlarged if you can show the noticed was received after that period.